fbpx

 Get started

-• Take everything out from the chosen area and distribute all items on a flat surface (the floor, a bed, a table).
+• Take everything out from the chosen area and distribute all items on a flat surface like the floor, a bed, or a table – that’s your working area.

 Sort and declutter

-• Sort out what’s broken or no longer usable and put it in the rubbish bin.
+• Sort out what’s broken and or, for other reasons, no longer usable (into the rubbish bin).

 • Sort what’s left into categories of like items.
 (If applicable.
 This might not make sense when you, for example, declutter the counter top in the kitchen.
 It is necessary, however, if you, for example, declutter the cleaning stuff under the kitchen sink, or the underwear drawer.)

-• Sort out unnecessary duplicates.
-(Directly into the rubbish bin or donation box.)
+• Sort out unnecessary duplicates (into the rubbish bin or donation box).

 • Sort out what no longer serves you

-If you can’t answer with a clear ‘yes’ it might be time to say goodbye to that item.
+If you can’t answer with a clear ‘yes’, it is time to say goodbye to that item.
 Let it go.
-Into the rubbish bin or donation box.
+(Into the rubbish bin or donation box.)

 • Sort out what belongs into another room.
 And get it there.